NBCLab/abbr/README.md

 }
 ```

-abbreviations can also be used directly to expand abbreviations within a text and return the expanded text.
+abbr can also be used directly to expand abbreviations within a text and return the expanded text.
 ```python
 from abbreviations import expandall text = expandall(text)